BlueCannonBall/Polyweb/README.md

     exit(EXIT_FAILURE);
 }
 ```
 Note that Polyweb functions/methods throw Polyweb errors while methods inherited from Polynet throw Polynet errors.
 Do not attempt to call `recv` on a `pw::Connection`.
-See `polyweb.h` to check out more ways to use Polynet.
+See `polyweb.h` to check out more ways to use Polyweb.